Back to Square One

 "Isn't the mathematically-perfect regularity of our planet's spin proof of God's existence?"

-He sighed, not exactly eager to answer, as Duina had been struggling to convert the class the entire term.
-"The point behind studying other cultures is not to blindly impose your view upon others, but to study the history of other peoples with an unbiased eye and learn about their viewpoint.
+He sighed, not exactly eager to answer, as Duina had been struggling to convert the class the entire term, with vague, if any, success.
+"The point behind studying other cultures is not to blindly impose your view upon everyone else, but to study the history of other peoples with an unbiased eye and learn about the way they live.
 In their terms, it doesn't matter whether God exists--if they are a Godless people, then that doesn't change their Godless history.

 She squeaked angrily.
 "I believe that story's a hoax!"